newsboat/newsboat/README.md

 [called](http://zedshaw.com/archive/i-want-the-mutt-of-feed-readers/) it "The
 Mutt of Feed Readers".

-It is designed to run on Unix-like operating systems such as Linux.
+It is designed to run on Unix-like operating systems such as GNU/Linux and FreeBSD.
 NetBSD is currently not supported, due to technical limitations.

 Downloading
 -----------